-- The MCS exception approval process: In case a country is not able to design a local control description in compliance with the Minimum Control Standards (MCS) requirements, ("Requirements" + "Control Description"), the Country internal control manager clears with Regional IC correspondent, uses the MCS Design and Implementation noncompliance approval form to seek Group approval, Submission must be done two weeks prior to the Control Design Assessment (CDA) deadlines.
+- The MCS exception approval process: In case a country is not able to design a local control description in compliance with the Minimum Control Standards (MCS) requirements, ("Requirements" + "Control Description"), the Country internal control manager clears with Regional IC correspondent, uses the MCS Design and Implementation noncompliance approval form to seek Group approval.
+Submission must be done two weeks prior to the Control Design Assessment (CDA) deadlines.
 Approvals are to be uploaded/linked at SAP Governance, Risk, and Compliance tool (SAP-GRC).
 (Step 1) - Controls rated as Not Applicable and split of responsibility among entities and Service Centers must be formally validated by Regional Internal Control correspondent.
 (Step 1) - Deficiencies to Minimum Control Standards has to be validated by local management, Region Head (for Countries) / Group management (for Functions) through the certification process.
-(Step 1)
+(Step 1) - Any deficiency related to MCS classified with an impact over Compliance: MCS#

-- Any deficiency related to MCS classified with an impact over Compliance (MCS# 01, 02, 03, 06, 10, 11, 16, 20, 25, 29, 30, 32, 57) must be approved by the Regional Compliance Officer before signature of the Country Certification Package.
+- 01, 02, 03, 06, 10, 11, 16, 20, 22, 25, 29, 30, 32, 56, 57, 62.
+(MCS01.01/02/03; MCS02.01/02; MCS03.01/02/03/04/05; MCS06.01/02; MCS10.01/02; MCS10.01/02; MCS10.01/02; MCS20.01/02; MCS20.01/02; MCS20.01/02; MCS20.01; MCS20.01; MCS20.01; MCS30.01/02; MCS32.01/02; MCS56.02; MCS57.01, MCS62.05) must be approved by the Regional Compliance Officer before signature of the Country Certification Package.
 (Step 1) - Perform root cause analysis, a detailed description of the deficiency and the creation of an action plan to remediate the weakness identified.
 (Step 2) - Deficiencies are communicated to those parties responsible for taking corrective action, at senior management (Step 2) - Follow-up of corrective actions and progress towards completion.
 (Step 2) - Action plans relating to deficiencies are tracked regularly by the local Executive Committee and to Group Internal Control at least twice a year.
-(Step 2) - All deficiencies are tracked in SAP Governance, Risk, and Compliance tool (SAP-GRC).
+(Step 2) - All deficiencies and action plans are tracked in SAP Governance, Risk, and Compliance tool (SAP-GRC).
 (Step 2)

-Link to: Finance Policy, MCS Design and Implementation non-compliance approval form , Internal Control Instructions, Holcim Financial Certification Permanent Instructions
+Link to: Finance Policy, MCS Design and Implementation non-compliance approval form , Internal Control Instructions, Holcim Financial , Certification Permanent Instructions